 In the beginning…

-Long before social networks took the world by storm, we miraculously communicated in a variety of ways:
+Long before social network took the world by storm, we miraculously communicated in a variety of ways:

 - The telephone (remember that thing??)